DC Parking Tickets: How Much They Cost and What to Do If You Get One

 7. The operator needed immediate medical assistance (proof required)

-If one of these applies to you, you have a legitimate case.
+If one of these applies, you have a legitimate case.
 If none apply — be honest with yourself before contesting.
-Wasting the examiner’s time with a weak argument rarely ends well.

-Online: Fastest method.
-Go to dmv.dc.gov and submit a hearing request.
+Online: Go to dmv.dc.gov and submit a hearing request.
 Upload any evidence — photos of the sign, meter, your vehicle, ParkMobile receipt.

-By mail: Mark “contest” on the back of your ticket, write your explanation, attach evidence, and mail to: DC DMV Adjudication Services, Attn: Mail Adjudication, PO Box 37135, Washington, DC 20013
+By mail: Mark “contest” on the back of your ticket, write your explanation, attach evidence, mail to DC DMV Adjudication Services, Attn: Mail Adjudication, PO Box 37135, Washington, DC 20013.

-In person or virtually: Available at the Adjudication Service Center.
-You’ll present your case to a hearing examiner.
+In person or virtually: Available at the Adjudication Service Center at 955 L’Enfant Plaza SW.

-• After 60 days — you must file a Motion to Vacate, which is a more complicated process
+After 60 days — you must file a Motion to Vacate, a more complicated process

-One more option: Admit with an Explanation.
-This is a middle ground — you’re not contesting guilt but asking for leniency based on circumstances.
+Middle ground option — Admit with an Explanation: You’re not contesting guilt but asking for leniency.
 The examiner may reduce or dismiss the fine.
-This works best for first-time violations or genuinely unusual situations.
+Works best for first-time violations or genuinely unusual situations.

 Tips for Contesting Successfully

 Take photos at the scene.
-If you think a sign was missing, obscured, or the meter was broken — photograph it immediately.
+If you think a sign was missing or the meter was broken, photograph it immediately.
 Evidence submitted with your case dramatically improves your odds.

 If You Can’t Afford to Pay

 DC offers installment payment plans through the DC Central Collection Unit of the Office of Finance and Treasury.
-If you have multiple unpaid tickets and need to work out a payment arrangement, contact them directly rather than letting fines continue to accumulate.
+Contact them through the Mayor’s Citywide Call Center at 311 or (202) 737-4404 rather than letting fines continue to accumulate.

 Leave a Comment